benlue/sql-soar/README.md

 <a name="dynamicDelete"></a>
 #### soar.del(tbName, query, cb)

-Deleting entries from a table. 'query' specifies which entries will be deleted.
+Deleting entries of a table.

 * tbName: name of the table whose entries will be deleted.
 If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to do deletion.
 * query: the query condition.
 Refer to [Query Object](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to effectively use it.